RasaHQ/rasa/master/_sources/core/actions.rst.txt

 -----------------

 Retrieval actions make it easier to work with a large number of similar intents like chitchat and FAQs.
-See :ref:`retrieval-actions` to learn moree.
+See :ref:`retrieval-actions` to learn more.

 .. _custom-actions: